EA31337/EA31337-classes/README.md

 ### `Account` class

-This class is for managing the current trading account.
+The class for managing the current trading account.

 #### Example 1 - Managing account (dynamic calls)